WeronikaTomanek/Portfolio_Weronika_Tomanek/README.md

 I encourage you to take a look at my porflio.

 I have 5 years of experience in administrative work and customer service.
 While being administration specialist, I discovered and started testing software!
 How is this possible? 🤔  The company I was working for was implementing a CRM system.
-And I spent 2 years testing the modules of the registration and contracts department.
+I spent 2 years testing the modules of the registration and contracts department.
 Beta-testing, retesting, reporting bugs, analysing how to make the system more efficient - it is my thing ❤️ !

 I have learned ISTQB, basic tools, good testing practices and I'm ready to join the team to work as a Junior Tester (with ambitions to become an Automation Tester 🧠 📖 💻 ).